 Russia: Several press reports between 1996 and 1999 claimed that Russia may have conducted low-yield nuclear tests at its Arctic test site at Novaya Zemlya; other reports stated that U.S. reviews of the data determined that these events were earthquakes.
 Several reports between 1998 and 2000 stated that Russia had conducted "subcritical" nuclear experiments, discussed below, which the CTBT does not bar.
-Russia ratified the treaty on June 30, 2000, and has urged the United States to ratify it.
-In February 2001, President Vladimir Putin of Russia and President Kim Dae Jung of the Republic of Korea issued a joint communique that said in part that they "appealed to other countries to ratify the treaty without any delays and they also appealed to those countries whose ratification is needed for it to come into effect."
+Russia ratified the treaty on June 30, 2000.
+In September 2005, Russia reportedly stated that it intends to continue to observe the moratorium on testing until the CTBT enters into force as long as other nuclear powers do likewise, and expressed its hope that the nations that must ratify the treaty for it to enter into force will do so as soon as possible.

 China: China did not participate in the moratorium.
 It conducted a nuclear test on October 5, 1993, that many nations condemned.
 It countered that it had conducted 39 tests, vs. 1,054 for the United States, and needed a few more for safety and reliability.
 The Chinese government reportedly wrote to U.N.
 Secretary General Boutros Boutros-Ghali after its test that "after a comprehensive test ban treaty is concluded and comes into effect, China will abide by it and carry out no more nuclear tests."
 It conducted other tests on June 10 and October 7, 1994, May 15 and August 17, 1995, and June 8 and July 29, 1996.
 It announced that the July 1996 test would be its last, as it would begin a moratorium on July 30, 1996.
 On February 29, 2000, the Chinese government submitted the CTBT to the National People's Congress for ratification.
 In a white paper of December 2004, China stated its support of early entry into force and, until that happens, its commitment to the test moratorium.
-As of March 2005, China had not ratified the treaty.
+As of January 2006, China had not ratified the treaty.

 India: On May 11, 1998, Prime Minister Atal Behari Vajpayee announced that India had conducted three nuclear tests.
 A government statement said, "The tests conducted today were with a fission device, a low yield device and a thermonuclear device. ...
 These tests have established that India has a proven capability for a weaponised nuclear programme.
 They also provide a valuable database which is useful in the design of nuclear weapons of different yields for different applications and for different delivery systems."
 It announced two more sub-kiloton tests on May 13.
-A September 1998 study by Terry Wallace, a University of Arizona seismologist, concluded based on seismic data that India and Pakistan overstated the number and (by a factor of four) the yields of their tests.
+An academic study concluded, based on seismic data, that India and Pakistan overstated the number and yields of their tests.
 India has conducted no tests since May 1998.
-In a September 1998 address to the U.N., Vajpayee said that India had a test moratorium and is "prepared to bring [certain] discussions to a successful conclusion, so that the entry into force of the CTBT is not delayed beyond September 1999."

-The collapse of his government in April 1999 delayed Indian consideration of the treaty until after elections held in September.
-Vajpayee's party won, and the government reaffirmed that it would maintain a moratorium while trying to build a consensus on the CTBT.
-However, Senator Spector, who visited India and Pakistan in January 2001, stated, "In my discussions with officials, it became evident that securing compliance with the CTBT by these two nations without U.S. ratification would be problematic."
+However, Senator Specter, who visited India and Pakistan in January 2001, stated, "In my discussions with officials, it became evident that securing compliance with the CTBT by these two nations without U.S. ratification would be problematic."
 Lalit Mansingh, India's Foreign Secretary, "expressed his sentiment that the U.S. should not expect India to sign a Treaty that the U.S. itself perceives as flawed."
-In an Indian-Pakistani statement of June 20, 2004, following Expert-Level Talks on Nuclear Confidence Building Measures held in New Delhi, "Each side reaffirmed its unilateral moratorium on conducting further nuclear test explosions" barring "extraordinary events."
-Further, the sides agreed, "A dedicated and secure hotline would be established between the two Foreign Secretaries ..."
-As of March 2005, India had not signed the CTBT.
+In an Indian-Pakistani statement of June 20, 2004,"Each side reaffirmed its unilateral moratorium on conducting further nuclear test explosions" barring "extraordinary events."
+The sides also agreed, "A dedicated and secure hotline would be established between the two Foreign Secretaries ..."
+On December 22, 2005, Shri Rao Inderjit Singh, Minister of State in the Ministry of External Affairs, said, "India has already stated that it will not stand in the way of the Entry into Force of the Treaty."
+As of January 2006, India had not signed the CTBT.